 ZAGORA: In 2012 and 2013 we worked on the Zagora Archaeological Project on the Greek island of Andros – the first archaeological work to take place there for some 40 years.
+Work will recommence in September 2014.
 Check the updates on our blog!

 Many other archaeological sites have been ruined by earthquakes, volcanic eruptions or the ravages of war.
 Or their architecture and artefacts portray a less clear picture due to successive periods of habitation by different peoples, obscuring or confusing the evidence of earlier habitation.